What Is an HMO?

 Call the customer service number on your member ID card.

-Having one health care expert coordinate all your health care keeps your costs and health on track.
-Year after year, HMO health plans help improve member health and lower their total cost of care because health issues are handled before they get serious.
+Having one health care expert coordinate all your health care helps keep your costs and health on track.
+Year after year, health plans help improve member health and lower their total cost of care because health issues are handled before they get serious.

-In most cases, your HMO health plan won't cover any of your expenses if you go to a provider who isn’t in your network.
-We contract with network providers who offer a service at a set price.
+In most cases, your HMO health plan won't cover your costs if you go to a provider who isn’t in your network.
+Your health plan contracts with network providers who offer a service at a set price.
 Because out-of-network providers don't have a contract with us, we can't control how much they charge you.
 To avoid getting big bills, make sure you stay in your network.

 Be Informed